Lily-Brown/bandapp/README.md

 #BandWagon

 BandWagon is an application that allows bands and musicians to find each other.
 Users can sign up and log in as a Band or a Musician, view/edit their profile and browse either Bands or Musicians (whichever they're looking for!).
-Users then have the option to Connect with Bands/Musicians and start the communications rolling in!
+Users then have the option to connect with Bands/Musicians and start making music together!